When darkness falls on Main Street, one business stands out as a beacon in the night—the venerable Coney Island Wiener Stand.

 During the holidays the windows fog up from the crowd inside as a line of chilly would-be noshers snakes out the door and down the block.
 During Christmas season many families cap off an evening of going downtown to see the giant lighted Santa on the PNC Bank building with a trip to Coney Island.

-So why has this hot dog stand at 131 W. Main Street endured for over 100 years when so many trendier, glitzier restaurants have not?
+So why has this hot dog stand at 131 W. Main Street endured since 1914 when so many trendier, glitzier restaurants have not?
 In a world transforming at a seemingly alarming pace the Coney Island somehow seems changeless.

 The wonderful, polite fast service keeps people coming back but then so do the memories.
 It’s a happy experience.
 When old-timers come back it’s the happy things they remember.